Walk-and-Turn Test Administration

 Note that the walk-and-turn test is also an evaluation of divided attention.
 Doing two things at once, such as counting and walking, requires divided attention, which is thought to be a driving skill.
 It may seem like a simple drill, but the walk-and-turn test requires standardized administration and presents challenges for the officer and subject to perform it correctly.
 If it was not performed with absolute clarity, the results could be contested in a court of law.

-For further information about standardized and non-standardized DUI tests or any other legal advice for your DUI case, call an Orange County DUI lawyer at the officers of Coffey & Coffey at (800) 706-7888.
+For further information about standardized and non-standardized DUI tests or any other legal advice for your DUI case, call an Orange County DUI lawyer at the officers of the Law Office of Mike Coffey Attorney at Law& the Law Office of Mike Coffey Attorney at Lawat (800) 706-7888.